philbishop/virtual-nvr/README.md

 http://192.168.1.102:8127/web
 -------------------
 ```
+Note: on macOS the Opera browser works best for the web UI
 Note: If the IP address displayed is 127.0.0.1 then check your network connection for the LAN IP address.
 Theh pass that IP address as a parameter.

 For example: